codescapade/codescapade.github.io/src/projects.md

 ---
-title: 'Projects'
+title: Projects
-layout: 'layouts/projects.html'
+layout: layouts/projects.html
-permalink: 'projects/index.html'
+permalink: projects/index.html
 ---

-Here is a list with some of the project i created.
+Here is a list with some of the project I created.